At Last the 1948 Show: List of episodes

-Not all ITV regions screened the series, and those that did so on different transmission dates and times, with the series beginning and ending at different times of the year.
+Not all ITV regions screened the series, and those that did did so on different transmission dates and times, with the series beginning and ending at different times of the year.
 Unless stated otherwise, the dates below reflect the transmission dates of the series in the London ITV region - Rediffusion's ITV franchise.

 Audio recordings exist for all 13 episodes, with only a very few missing segments.
 These have been used to reconstruct the order of sketches in complete episodes.

 Series 1

 Series 1 was not shown in the Granada region.

 Series 2

 In the Granada region, each episode was shown three days after the dates specified below at 10.30 in the evening.